jackabe/SmartScan/README.md

 # SmartScan

-## Application to control light fittings by Infa Red and RF
+## Application to control light fittings by IR and RF